reagento/dishka/README.md

 For a web application, enter `APP` scope on startup and `REQUEST` scope for each HTTP request.

-If the standard scope flow doesn't fit your needs, you can define your own `Scopes` class.
+If the standard scope flow doesn't fit your needs, you can define a custom scope through your own `Scopes` class.

 **Container** is what you use to get your dependencies.
 You simply call `.get(SomeType)`, and it finds a way to provide you with an instance of that type.
 The container itself doesn't create objects but manages their lifecycle and caches.
 It delegates object creation to providers added during setup.

-**Provider** is a collection of functions that actually provide certain objects.
+**Provider** is a collection of functions that provide concrete objects.
-A `Provider` is a class with various attributes and methods, each created through `provide`, `alias`, or `decorate`.
+A `Provider` is a class with attributes and methods, each being the result of `provide`, `alias`, or `decorate`.
-These can serve as provider methods, functions to assign attributes, or method decorators.
+They can be used as provider methods, functions to assign attributes, or method decorators.

 `@provide` can be used as a decorator for a method.
 This method will be called when the corresponding dependency has to be created.